 - You will identify or create one or more potential innovative opportunities for an existing company or a startup

-- You will meet real startuppers, learn from their experiences, and help them address and solve real entrepreneurial problems they’re currently facing by collaborating with their entrepreneurial team
+- You will learn from the experience of real startuppers and help them address and solve real entrepreneurial problems they’re currently facing

 - You will learn, and directly experience, how to present your entrepreneurial ideas to an audience of potential partners

-- You will practice the process of customer development (getting out of the building to see whether anyone other than you would want/use your product)
+- You will practice the process of customer development (getting out of the building—physically or virtually—to see whether anyone other than you would want/use your product)

 - You will learn and experience how to attract the attention and contributions of potential partners such as entrepreneurial team members, other managers, investors, and suppliers